-Check out this list of 10 interesting and fairly obscure NFL facts!
+Check out this list of 10 interesting and relatively obscure NFL facts!

-- The Green Bay Packers have a notoriously enthusiastic fan base and it shows in the lengthy wait time for a ticket.
+The Green Bay Packers have a notoriously enthusiastic fan base, which shows in the long wait time for a ticket.
 If you signed up for the season ticket waiting list today, you’d probably end up waiting close to 1,000 years to get a spot.

-- The New England Patriots were almost known as the BS Patriots, or Bay State Patriots.
-They started out as the Boston Patriots, but once they moved to their current home in Foxborough, the owner wanted a name more representative of the region.
+The New England Patriots were almost known as the BS Patriots or Bay State Patriots.
+They started as the Boston Patriots, but once they moved to their current home in Foxborough, the owner wanted a name more representative of the region.
 However, his name didn’t last long as the NFL wasn’t fond of the initials.

-- Kickers and punters tend to play a long time in the NFL and the only players not at these positions to play in over 300 games are wide receiver Jerry Rice and quarterback Brett Favre.
+Kickers and punters tend to play a long time in the NFL, and the only players not in these positions to play in over 300 games are wide receiver Jerry Rice and quarterback Brett Favre.

-- Back to back championships are rare and there have only been eight in NFL history.
-Only one team has pulled it off twice, and that was the Pittsburgh Steelers.
+Back-to-back championships are rare; there have only been eight in NFL history.
+Only one team has pulled it off twice: the Pittsburgh Steelers.

-- Most NFL fans know about the Buffalo Bills going to the Super Bowl four straight times in the 1990s and then losing each one.
+Most NFL fans know about the Buffalo Bills going to the Super Bowl four consecutive times in the 1990s and then losing each one.
 However, they aren’t the only team to go to four Super Bowls and lose.
-The Minnesota Vikings did it as well, only it wasn’t four straight, just four within eight years.
+The Minnesota Vikings did it as well; only it wasn’t four straight, just four within eight years.

-As previously stated, thanks to the immense popularity of the NFL, the league can provide us with some very interesting stats.
+As previously stated, thanks to the immense popularity of the NFL, the league can provide us with some fascinating stats.

-Take the Green Bay Packers for example, who knew their wait for season ticket was 1,000 years?!
+Take the Green Bay Packers, for example; who knew their wait for a season ticket was 1,000 years?!